Raylc/PaST-pilot/README.md

 # PaST-pilot
-Pargeter et al., JAMT, Testing the cognitive foundations of Paleolithic social transmission (data, code, and manuscript)
+Pargeter et al., JAMT, Testing the cognitive foundations of Paleolithic social transmission (code, data, figure, and manuscript)

 The code has been successfully executed on JP's MAC and replicated on CL's PC with the following R settings.

 JP's R setting

 R version 4.0.3 (2020-10-10)
 Platform: x86_64-apple-darwin17.0 (64-bit)
 Running under: macOS Big Sur 10.16